balena-os/meta-balena/README.md

 ##### migrate.force

 (boolean) Forces the migration to run.
-By default the migration only runs if the installer is booting in a single disk system.
+By default the migration only runs if the installer is booting in a single disk system or the `migrate` argument is passed in the kernel command line.

 ```json
 "installer": {